Posted on Saturday, 6th October 2012 by Guest Blogger

 10. Mikel Arteta’s passing has been crucial to the smooth functioning of the Arsenal midfield so far this campaign, yet his defending has been slightly less solid.
 He’s conceded 13 fouls and has only a 46% tackle success rate.

-11. continues to be in rare form for Arsenal at left-back.
+11. Kieran Gibbs continues to be in rare form for Arsenal at left-back.
 He is second on the EA SPORTS Player Performance Index for successful tackles with 21, giving him an overall 84% success rate.

 Visit and Join our Facebook page, click HERE to do so.